Inger McCabe Elliott: Personal life

-With her first husband she had three children, Marit, Kari, and Alexander McCabe.
+With her first husband, Robert McCabe, she had three children, Marit, Kari, and Alexander McCabe.
 The couple adopted two refugee children from China together.
 They divorced and she married Osborn Elliott in 1973.
 Her second husband was the editor of Newsweek and the former Dean for the Columbia University Graduate School of Journalism.
-She is step-mother to his three children from a previous marriage, Diana, Cynthia, and Dorinda Elliott.
+She was step-mother to his three children from a previous marriage, Diana, Cynthia, and Dorinda Elliott.

+Inger Elliott died from cardiac arrest in Manhattan, on January 29, 2024, at the age of 90.

 David Hampton

 Inger Elliott made national headlines after she became a victim of the conman and robber David Hampton.
 In October 1983, Hampton came to the Elliott's New York apartment saying he was the son of Sidney Poitier and a friend of her daughter Marit, and needed a place to stay.
 She allowed him to stay in their home, and the next morning she found him in bed with another man.
 He was kicked out of the house and she later called the police and had him arrested.
 After Hampton was released from jail he continued to harass Elliott, upset that the story had gotten so much attention, saying she should not have called the police.
 She told her close friend John Guare, a writer, about her experiences with Hampton, and Guare wrote a play based on the story titled Six Degrees of Separation, which premiered on Broadway in 1990 and was later turned into a 1993 feature film of the same name.
 In both the play and film, actress Stockard Channing portrayed a fictionalized version of Elliott named "Ouisa Kittredge".
 Channing was nominated for a Tony Award and the Academy Award for Best Actress for her performance.